tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 IMGUIBINDINGS_CLEAR_INPUT_DATA_SOON:		# when defined ImGui::GetIO()->Fonts->ClearInputData() and ImGui::GetIO()->Fonts->ClearTexData() are called as soon as possible saving some memory (and allowing you to append new fonts later (e.g. in InitGL())).
 						# it used to be the default, but future ImGui dynamic atlas support will require input data anyway.
 						# The input data is cleaned up before the delation of the font texture when IMGUI_BINDING_CLEAR_INPUT_DATA_SOON is not defined.
+						# This definition is available for the Direct3D binding as well.

 4 -> OPTIONALLY you can use other definitions at the project level:
 IMGUI_USE_ZLIB					# requires the library zlib.
 It currently enables loading ttf.gz fonts (from file or embedded in C++ code) through the ImImpl_Main(...) method (only if you use one of the "bindings" above),